 Contact Schlessel Law today to schedule a consultation on which Medicaid program would best suit your loved one’s needs.

 This requirement necessitates the careful planning of your estate to ensure that you can keep as many of your assets as possible while also keeping your eligibility for Medicaid.
-Seth Schlessel, an experienced Medicaid planning lawyer can provide you with guidance on how to navigate the look-back process.
+Seth Schlessel from Long Island, an experienced Medicaid planning lawyer can provide you with guidance on how to navigate the look-back process.
 Attorney Schlessel can also bring your attention to any penalties that may come about when transferring assets from your estate.

 Long Island estate planning attorney Seth Schlessel can also evaluate your financial situation and help determine the appropriate estate planning tool best suited to your case.
 Schlessel Law offers services that might save some of your assets and income while ensuring you continue to qualify for Medicaid.

 Proper planning is crucial.
 Certain exemptions to the look-back period exist but determining your options and whether you qualify can be complicated.
 Estate planning attorney Seth Schlessel and the team of Long Island Medicaid planning attorneys at Schlessel Law, PLLC can help you avoid penalties resulting from the look-back period.
-We may be able to assist you in retaining your eligibility for Medicaid or in correcting any violations already committed.
+We may be able to assist you with legal matters relating to the retention of your eligibility for Medicaid or in correcting any violations already committed.

 An irrevocable trust allows you to transfer assets into a trust to be managed by a trustee.
 Trust assets remain separate from your taxable estate.
 However, you must give up control of the assets and ownership of the trust.
 Giving up rights to income also means giving up the ability to change any aspect of the trust.